ishann/ml-sandbox/ml-interview-book/chap07-ml-workflows.md

 > [10] Parametric vs. non-parametric methods.
 > [ii] When should we use one (parametric methods) and when should we use the other (non-parametric methods)?

-(For brevity, assume everyone knows what parametric and non-parametric learning methoda are.)
+(Assuming everyone knows what parametric and non-parametric learning methoda are.)
 Parametric methods are useful for their efficiency with small sample sizes (due to prior modeling assumptions) and ease of interpretation of parameteric representations.
 Non-parametric methods are useful in handling complex data distributions without assumptions and due to their robustness to outliers.
 Thus, if we have a good understanding of the underlying data distribution and are able to make reasonable assumptions about the distribution, parametric methods may be appropriate.
-However, non-parametric methods are more appropriate if you have limited knowledge about the underlying data distribution or it appears to be complex.
+However, non-parametric methods are more appropriate if you have limited knowledge about the underlying data distribution and/or it is a complex distribution with sufficient data to model it.

 > [11] Why does ensembling independently trained models generally improve performance?

+Complementary independently trained models with diverse learning strategies often compensate for individual models' weaknesses, leading to more accurate and robust predictions.
+Ensembles help reduce overfitting (overcoming overfitting of individual models), reduce the overall bias (by canceling out individual bias), and lend themselves to learning a more complex additive representation (combining individual predictors).

 > [12] Why does L1 regularization tend to lead to sparsity while L2 regularization pushes weights closer to 0?

+L1 regularization adds a penalty term to the loss proportional to the sum of the absolute values of the coefficients.
+The isosurface for the L1 norm penalty has sharp corners at the axes, which means that the loss function becomes non-differentiable at zero.
+This property encourages the model to drive some coefficients to exactly zero, effectively removing corresponding features from the model.

+L2 regularization adds a penalty term to the loss function based on the squared values of the model's coefficients.
+The smoothness of the isosurface for the L2 norm penalty means that there is no "sharp push" towards exactly zero weights, as is the case with L1 regularization.
+Instead, it gently penalizes large weights, encouraging them to be small but not exactly zero.

 ________________________________________________________________